fb-pixel

 Notes

-If you have leftovers, allow them to cool completely.
-Seal them in an airtight container and store them in the refrigerator for up to 3 days to maintain the creamy texture.
+If you have any leftovers (and that’s a big “if”), let them cool, then store them in an airtight container in the fridge for up to 3 days.

 Nutrition